nfergu/memalot/README.md

 - By default, only the most recent iteration of a report is returned.
 You can ask your AI tool to retrieve more iterations if you wish.
 - By default, the MCP server will look for reports in the default directory.
 However, you can ask your AI tool to look in a specific directory if you have saved reports elsewhere.

+## Hints and Tips

+- If Memalot is running slowly or using a lot of memory, try [filtering](#filtering) to reduce the number of objects that Memalot needs to analyze.
+- If Memalot is taking a long time to find referrers, try setting the `check_referrers` parameter to `False`.
+This will enable you to see what types of objects are leaking, and then potentially apply [filtering][#filtering].
+- Be patient!
+Memalot can be very slow, but it should tell you what you need to know eventually.
+- Memalot can use a lot of memory (but it should not _leak_ memory!).
+Ensure you have plenty of RAM available.
+- If you expect to see referrers for an object but no referrers are found, this may mean one of the following:
+  - The object has been garbage collected before its referrers could be analyzed.
+  - The object is being prevented from being destroyed by native code.
+  - Python is not able to find the referrers of the object.
+- Try setting the [Referrer Tracking Options](#referrer-tracking-options) if the referrer graph is incomplete (for example timing-out, or not showing all referrers).

 ## Referrers<a id="referrers"></a>

 Memalot uses the [Referrers](https://pypi.org/project/referrers/) package (by the same author as Memalot) to show the referrers of objects.
 These are the references to the object that are keeping it alive.
 There are a number of options that can be used to control the behaviour of this.
 See [Referrer Tracking Options](#referrer-tracking-options) for more details.